instedd/pigeon/README.md

     *= require pigeon
     */

-If you need to support Nuntium Twitter channels, mount the Pigeon engine by adding to your `routes.rb`
+If you need to support Nuntium Twitter or Twilio channels, mount the Pigeon engine by adding to your `routes.rb`

     mount Pigeon::Engine => '/pigeon'